rishabhdhenkawat/majot-project/examples/mllib_rcv1.md

 LibSVM repository.
 A pre-processed version of the dataset (after converting negative labels to 0 as required by MLlib) is available at `s3://ernest-data/rcv1_test_256.binary`.

-The first step in using Ernest is to use the Experiment Design module to figure out what training data points need to be collected.
+The first step in using Tool is to use the Experiment Design module to figure out what training data points need to be collected.
 To do this we can run the following command
 ```
 python expt_design.py --min-parts 4 --max-parts 32 --total-parts 256 --min-mcs 1 --max-mcs 8 --cores-per-mc 4